antfroger/php-version-action/README.md

 ## Areas for Improvement

-1. Add a GitHub Actions Job Summary with values it identified.
-2. Add an input `unstable` to include unstable versions (beta, release candidates)
+1. Add an input `unstable` to include unstable versions (beta, release candidates)
-3. Add an input `unsupported` to include old versions not longer supported
+2. Add an input `unsupported` to include old versions not longer supported

 ---